-1.5 RESPONSIBILITIES
+1.4 RESPONSIBILITIES

 - 1.5.1 YQB may issue directives, procedures, and measures designed to ensure the sound management of aircraft traffic on airport aprons and in airport buildings. - 1.5.2 YQB may amend this directive at any time and any amendments are deemed to form an integral part hereof.
-Anyone driving on the airside of the airport must comply with this directive, as of its effective date. - 1.5.3 All employers who own vehicles must familiarize themselves with this directive and ensure that their employees have the necessary knowledge to correctly and safely use the vehicles and required equipment in carrying out their duties. - 1.5.4 All employers must ensure that their vehicles satisfy the requirements of this directive. - 1.5.5 All vehicle drivers must be familiar with the rules and methods set out in this directive and obtain the required permits before using a motor vehicle in a restricted area. - 1.5.6 Anyone in violation of the provisions of this directive is liable to penal prosecution under the Airport Traffic Regulations (ATR) and/or the administrative sanctions set out in Chapters VIII and IX of this directive. - 1.5.7 All requests for information regarding this directive should be sent to:
+Anyone driving on the airside of the airport must comply with this directive, as of its effective date. - 1.5.3 All employers who own vehicles must familiarize themselves with this directive and ensure that their employees have the necessary knowledge to correctly and safely use the vehicles and required equipment in carrying out their duties. - 1.5.4 All employers must ensure that their vehicles satisfy the requirements of this directive. - 1.5.5 All vehicle drivers must be familiar with the rules and methods set out in this directive and obtain the required permits before using a motor vehicle in a restricted area. - 1.5.6 Anyone in violation of the provisions of this directive is liable to penal prosecution under the Airport Traffic Regulations (ATR) and/or the administrative sanctions set out in Chapters VIII and IX of this directive. - 1.5.7 All information and contacts related to this directive can be obtained at https://aeroportdequebec.com/en/business/pass-control-office/airside-vehicle-operator-permit-avop